Return to Deadlands: The Weird West

 Rail Barons: Powerful, cutthroat companies who caused the Great Rail Wars.
 Empire Rails (Union veterans), Lone Star (Texas cattle barons), Bayou Vermilion (New Orleans voodooists), Black River (Kansas witches), Iron Dragon (Chinese warlord Kang), and Wasatch Rail Company (mad scientist Darius Hellstromme).
 Denver-Pacific Rail (Smith & Robards) is important but wasn't part of the Wars.

 Rangers: Originally the Texas Rangers, charged by the Confederacy to bring law and order to the unclaimed territories and fight supernatural threats.
-Now many territories have Rangers, not just Texas, and they work under the Union.
+Now the United States has created Ranger groups for many territories, not just Texas.

 Reckoners: War, Famine, Death, and Pestilence, also known as the Four Horsemen of the Apocalypse.
 Powerful beings who feed on fear.
-They have countless manitou and a few human servitors who help further their plans.
+They stay withdrawn, relying on countless manitou and a few human servitors to further their plans.

 Smith & Robards: Popular manufacturers of infernal devices and similar high-tech gadgets.
-Known for relative reliability rather than being on the cutting edge.
+Known for reliability (relatively speaking!) rather than for being on the cutting edge.

 Tombstone Epitaph: A tiny paper that became a nationwide phenomenon, thanks to muckrackers like Lacy O'Malley reporting on the truth of the Weird West.
 Most consider it great fiction, but savvy folks know better.